mtill/MailWebsiteChanges/README.md

 To specify which parts of a website should be monitored, <b>XPath selectors</b> (e.g. "//h1"), <b>CSS selectors</b> (e.g. "h1"), <b>and regular expressions can be used</b> (just choose the tools you like!).

+MailWebsiteChanges is related to <a href="http://code.google.com/p/pagemon-chrome-ext/">PageMonitor</a> for Chrome and <a href="https://addons.mozilla.org/de/firefox/addon/alertbox/">AlertBox</a> / <a href="https://addons.mozilla.org/de/firefox/addon/check4change/">Check4Change</a> for Firefox.
+However, instead of running in your browser, you can run it from command line / bash and install it as a cron job running on your linux server.

 <i>This is Open Source -- so please contribute eagerly! ;-)</i>